Looking Back: Quick Recap

 Investing in the Future

-Thankfully, XL Catlin had a resource for Pat: Bank of America’s
+Thankfully, AXA XL had a resource for Pat: Bank of America’s

 website.
 After visiting the website, Pat learned about all the important considerations for buying a home, including thinking about how much they can afford and questions to ask a mortgage lender.
 In addition, Pat reviewed